NXT TakeOver: In Your House (2021)

-The 2021 NXT TakeOver: In Your House was a professional wrestling pay-per-view (PPV) and livestreaming event produced by WWE.
-It was the 35th NXT TakeOver and 29th In Your House, and the second annual In Your House held for the promotion's NXT brand division.
-The event took place on June 13, 2021, from the Capitol Wrestling Center, hosted at the WWE Performance Center in Orlando, Florida.
-It was the first In Your House to livestream on Peacock, as well as the first to air on traditional PPV since St. Valentine's Day Massacre: In Your House that aired in February 1999; the previous TakeOver: In Your House only aired on the WWE Network.
-The TakeOver series was discontinued with NXT's rebranding to NXT 2.0 in September 2021, but one further In Your House was held for NXT in June 2022.
-This was also the last In Your House event to air on traditional PPV, as NXT's major events as of the 2022 calendar year no longer air on PPV.
+The 2021 NXT TakeOver: In Your House was a professional wrestling pay-per-view (PPV) and livestreaming event produced by WWE, held exclusively for wrestlers from the promotion's NXT brand division.
+It was simultaneously the 35th NXT TakeOver event, the 29th In Your House event, and the second annual In Your House for NXT.
+The event took place on June 13, 2021, from the Capitol Wrestling Center, a bio-secure bubble that was hosted at the WWE Performance Center in Orlando, Florida, but with nearly all COVID-19 pandemic protocols lifted and the virtual audience removed to allow an increased live audience capacity.

+This was the first In Your House to livestream on Peacock in the United States, following the shutdown of the American version of the WWE Network in April, as well as the first to air on traditional PPV since St. Valentine's Day Massacre: In Your House in February 1999; the previous TakeOver: In Your House only aired on the WWE Network worldwide.
+The TakeOver series was discontinued with NXT's rebranding to NXT 2.0 in September, but one further In Your House was held for NXT in June 2022.
+This was also the last In Your House event to air on traditional PPV, as WWE ceased broadcasting NXT's major events on PPV following WarGames in December.

 Six matches were contested at the event, including one dark match.
 In the main event, Karrion Kross defeated Kyle O'Reilly, Adam Cole, Johnny Gargano, and Pete Dunne in a fatal five-way match by technical submission to retain the NXT Championship.
 In the penultimate match, Raquel González defeated Ember Moon to retain the NXT Women's Championship.
 Other prominent matches included LA Knight defeating Cameron Grimes in a ladder match for the vacant Million Dollar Championship and in the opening bout, NXT North American Champion Bronson Reed and NXT Tag Team Champions MSK (Nash Carter and Wes Lee) defeated Legado del Fantasma (Santos Escobar, Joaquin Wilde, and Raul Mendoza) in a Winner Takes All Six-man Tag Team match to retain both of their respective championships.

 Production

-The event was held at the WWE Performance Center in Orlando, Florida.
+Due to the COVID-19 pandemic, the 35th NXT TakeOver event, which was NXT's second annual In Your House and 29th In Your House overall, was produced by way of a bio-secure bubble called the Capitol Wrestling Center, which was hosted at the WWE Performance Center in Orlando, Florida.